What is a Communication Barrier?

-The effects of communication barriers depend on the setting in which they occur.
+The effects of barriers to effective communication depend on the setting in which they occur.
 For example, in businesses, they can easily result in financial losses.

 Due to their effects, organisations and individuals must identify barriers to communication and have the mechanisms to avoid or mitigate them.